docker-hy/docker-hy.github.io/exercises.md

 ![]({{ "/images/exercises/back-front-and-redis.png" | absolute_url }})

+> `restart: unless-stopped` can help if the redis takes a while to get ready

 > TIP for learning about containers that talk to each other:

 > Go inside a container in the same way as in 1.3 and try using curl to send requests.
 At least in 2.4 and 2.5 it might be useful.